Proposed relocation of the North Melbourne Football Club: Tasmania (2006-2023)

-In April 2020, former North Melbourne CEO Ron Joseph voiced his opposition to the idea of North Melbourne relocating to Tasmania by saying he would “fight like buggery” to stay at Arden Street if the league again tried to relocate the club.
+In April 2020, former North Melbourne CEO Ron Joseph voiced his opposition to the idea of North Melbourne relocating to Tasmania, by saying he would "fight like buggery" to stay at Arden Street if the league ever again tried to relocate the club.
 Further, Joseph was concerned that "North Melbourne has been identified as the club that they’d like to head AFL football in Tasmania...They haven’t got an AFL competition until they have a Tasmanian team.
 It’s a real issue for the AFL".

-In 2021, talks around the formation of a Tasmanian based AFL club began heating up.
-It was reported that the state’s best chance for an AFL license will come through relocating an existing club, rather than a 19th team, with the focus of this being on North Melbourne.
-The AFL are expected to ramp up pressure to relocate to Tasmania, with the threat of reduced funding to stay in Victoria while incentivising the move to Tasmania with a new training facility at Bellerive Oval adjacent Rosny Park.
+In 2021, talks around the formation of a Tasmanian-based AFL club began heating up.
+It was originally reported that the state’s best chance for an AFL license would come through relocating an existing club rather than a 19th team, with the focus of this being on North Melbourne.

-The club was further aligned with Tasmania with the appointment of Tasmanians in president Ben Buckley (2016) and senior coach David Noble (2021) both having represented the state.
-In 2021 club CEO Ben Amarfio gave in principle support for a new Tasmanian licence (along with Hawthorn's Jeff Kennett) despite both clubs having a vested interest given the sale of their home games.
-While Kennett remained open to the prospect of future relocation Amarfio remained adamant that the club will not relocate to Tasmania stating:

-“Our footy club has been in North Melbourne for over 150 years.
-We are invested in staying at Arden Street and looking forward to being an active participant with the Victorian government and the City of Melbourne in the exciting development going on in this precinct” Club president Ben Buckley, responding to pressure from AFL CEO Gillon McLachlan, reiterated this stance in 2022.
+The club was further aligned with Tasmania with the appointment of Tasmanians in president Ben Buckley (2016) and senior coach David Noble (2021), both having represented the state.
+In 2021, club CEO Ben Amarfio gave in-principle support for a new Tasmanian licence (along with Hawthorn's Jeff Kennett) despite both clubs having a vested interest given the sale of their home games.
+While Kennett remained open to the prospect of future relocation, Amarfio remained adamant that the club would not relocate to Tasmania, stating: "Our footy club has been in North Melbourne for over 150 years.
+We are invested in staying at Arden Street and looking forward to being an active participant with the Victorian government and the City of Melbourne in the exciting development going on in this precinct."
+Club president Ben Buckley, responding to pressure from AFL CEO Gillon McLachlan, reiterated this stance in 2022.

+On 3 May 2023, the AFL announced that Tasmania would receive the 19th licence to enter the AFL and AFLW in 2028, therefore ending any prospect of a club relocation.

+Further, with the admission of a Tasmanian team to the AFLW, the raison d'etre for the alignment between North Melbourne and Tasmania will cease to exist, and the alignment will ultimately be dissolved.

+With the license being awarded to a new Tasmanian team, North ended its partnership with Tasmania after 14 years to pursue a new deal in Western Australia.